Sammy459/Assg_1_IP/README.md

-First Programming Assignment
+First Programming <br />
-\n Didn't know it would be so easy expected a lot more.
+Didn't know it would be so easy expected a lot more.